Distributed Learning with Dependent Samples: Main Results

-It can be found in \cite{Caponnetto2007,SteinwartHS,Lin2017} that under the same condition, $|D|^{-\frac{r}{2r+s}}$ is the optimal learning rate of KRR for i.i.d. samples.
-Corollary \ref{Corollary:KRR-err-dec-rho-1} therefore provides a sufficient condition for the mixing property of dependent samples to guarantee the optimal learning rate.
-The rate in \eqref{Upper-KRR-rho} shows that under (\ref{suff-cond-2}), strong mixing sequences behave similar as i.i.d. samples for KRR.
-Compared with the i.i.d. case further, additional restrictions on the regularity of $f_\rho$ and capacity of $\mathcal H_K$, i.e. $r+s\geq 2$ are imposed in our results.
-This is a technical assumption and is much stricter than the widely used condition $r\geq1/2$ in \cite{Caponnetto2007,SteinwartHS,Lin2017}.
-We believe that it can be relaxed to $r\geq1/2$, just as Theorem \ref{Theorem:KRR-err-dec-HK-1} does for the $\mathcal H_K$ norm.
+Corollary \ref{Corollary:KRR-err-dec-rho-1} provides a sufficient condition for the mixing property to guarantee the optimal learning rate of KRR.
+The rate in \eqref{Upper-KRR-rho} shows that under (\ref{def-Galpha11}) and (\ref{suff-cond-2}), strong mixing sequences behave similarly as i.i.d. samples for KRR.
+Compared with the i.i.d. case further, additional restrictions on the regularity of $f_\rho$ and capacity of $\mathcal H_K$, i.e. $2r+s\geq 2$ are imposed in our results.
+This is a technical assumption and is much stricter than the widely used condition $1/2\leq r\leq 1$ and $0<s\leq 1$ in \cite{Caponnetto2007,SteinwartHS,Lin2017}.
+We believe that it can be relaxed to $1/2\leq r\leq 1$, just as Theorem \ref{Theorem:KRR-err-dec-HK-1} did for the $\mathcal H_K$ norm.
 We leave it as our future studies.
-Since $s=1$ and $r\geq 1/2$ implies $2r+s\geq 2$, a special case for Corollary \ref{Corollary:KRR-err-dec-rho-1} is that the capacity-independent (i.e. $s=1$ in Assumption 3) optimal learning rates hold for KRR with strong mixing sequences.
+Since $s=1$ and $r\geq 1/2$ implies $2r+s\geq 2$, a special case for Corollary \ref{Corollary:KRR-err-dec-rho-1} is that under the capacity-independent (without Assumption 4), KRR for strong mixing sequences can achieve the optimal learning rates of KRR for i.i.d. samples.